Anime: Starship Operators

 - Bridge Bunnies - Most of the action is set in the Amaterasu, and the producer deliberately got most of the female crew to be on the Primary Bridge, excepting The Captain.

-- Color-Coded for Your Convenience - The main cast's role on the ship is indicated by the uniform color much like a Real Life military would do.
+- Colour-Coded for Your Convenience - The main cast's role on the ship is indicated by the uniform color much like a Real Life military would do.

 - Cool Ship - The Amaterasu.
 Helps that it's crewed by relatively talented, albeit young and inexperienced, crew.
 And the fact that it is the most advanced ship shown in the series.